nasa/ziggy/doc/user-manual/console-cli.md

 **restart [--restartMode MODE] --instance ID | --task ID ...**

-Restart the given task(s) or all halted tasks in the given instance Restart tasks.
+Restart the given task(s) or all halted tasks or failed transitions in the given instance.
 Multiple `--task options` may be given.
 Task options can be comma-separated lists of IDs and ranges.
 Tasks are started with the given restart mode.
 The default is to restart from the beginning of the pipeline module.
-This command only has effect on tasks that errored out.
+This command only has effect on tasks that errored out or with instances with failed transitions.

 ```console
 $ ziggy console restart --restartMode resubmit --task 2 --task 3,4,7-10